 Q – What is the advice for greenkeepers during this period now that golf has returned?

-A – Work must be carried out in accordance with rules on social distancing and greens staff should consult with employers on work options.
-Greenkeepers can find out the latest details and contact BIGGA through their own website.
+A – Work may continue and must be carried out in accordance with rules on social distancing and greens staff should consult with employers on work options.
+Greenkeepers can find out the latest details as provided by BIGGA through their own website.

 BUSINESS SUPPORT FOR CLUBS:

-Government scheme for self-employed or freelance staff: Click here
+- Government scheme for self-employed or freelance staff

-For more information about England Golf’s ‘Play Safe Stay Safe’ guidelines, please visit the Play Safe page
+For more information about England Golf’s ‘Play Safe Stay Safe’ guidelines, visit the Play Safe page

 To find all the updates and information on COVID-19 and golf read our dedicated Coronavirus information page.